ory/hydra/CONCEPTS.md

 ## Client

 A client is an OAuth2 client.
-It can be an external app or a service.
+It can be an app or a service.

 *Example:* Company c created a mobile app which uses OAuth2 for authentication.
 The OAuth2 client credentials can be used to allow or disallow access to e.g. user data..